yubarajkalathoki/csit-ajp/path-and-classpath.md

 ### What is the difference between `PATH` and `CLASSPATH`?

-* CLASSPATH: Classpath describe the location where required `.class` files are available.
-Java compiler and JVM uses it.
-If we are not setting class path program may not be compile and ru*
+* CLASSPATH: Classpath is an environment variable which is used by the Java compiler to find the path, of classes. ie .class files.
+In J2EE we give the path of jar files.
+Example: To connect mysql database from our java program we need `mysql-connector.jar` and to run our program we must add this jar file location in classpath variable.

 * PATH: Path is an environment variable which is used by the operating system to find the executables.
 Example: